Interoperability Productions for FHIR

 Once the FHIR client has been instantiated, you can use it to send requests and perform operations.
 For details on using the FHIR client’s methods to perform these actions, see Interactions and Operations.

 You can add built-in business processes to your production to invoke SDA-FHIR transformations.
 For example, a production could consume HL7 messages, use a business process to convert the HL7 to SDA, and then use the built-in SDA-FHIR business process to convert the SDA to FHIR.
-To use the transformations, you must use the Installer Wizard to create a Foundation namespace, and then add the business process to the production that was created automatically when the namespace was created.
-No other production can be used.
+The production running these transformations must be in a Foundation namespace.

 For more information about SDA-FHIR transformations using the built-in business processes, see Transformation Business Processes.